 Clark Center, Room S341

-Physics-based simulation of human movement for applications in rehabilitation, biomechanics and computer graphics, wearable sensors for rehabilitation, numerical methods, and more recently other stuff.
+Physics-based simulation of human movement for applications in rehabilitation, biomechanics, motor control and computer graphics, wearable sensors and ubiquitous computing for rehabilitation, numerical methods, and more recently other stuff.

 PhD Computer Science at the University of Toronto (2016)